veebch/ir-see/README.md

 - Video: mp4 video files in **HD** (1920x1080) resolution

-If you want to manually specify exposure time, focus position or ISO sensitivity, you can get details on those flags using
+If you want to manually specify video mode, exposure time, focus position or ISO sensitivity, you can get details on those arguments using the command:

 ```
 python3 photo.py -h